moji-2024/rna-seq-reanalysis/workflow/explanation/Explain_step4_libraryInfo_and_Qualimap Report.md

 <h2>Reads Alignment (Table)</h2>

 - Mapped reads (26.8M): These are reads that aligned to the genome.
-This is a healthy number.
-This is wnat we want.
+This is a healthy number. == This is wnat we want.

-- Secondary alignments (5.5M): Reads that align in more than one place.
-Expected in RNA-seq.
+- Secondary alignments (5.5M): Reads that align in more than one place. == Expected in RNA-seq.

-- Not aligned (452k): Very small fraction.
-That’s good.
+- Not aligned (452k): Very small fraction. == That’s good.

-- Strand specificity (0.51/0.49): Confirms your data is non-stranded.
+- Strand specificity (0.51/0.49): == Confirms data is non-stranded.

 <h2>Reads Genomic Origin </h2>